 So how can you minimize the risk of exposure to formaldehyde fumes?

-Contrary to a chemical burn, an allergic reaction doesn’t improve with time.
-If you’re experiencing symptoms for more than 24 hours without any relief, it’s time to consult a doctor.
+Contrary to a chemical burn or a mild sensitivity, an allergic reaction won’t improve over time.
+If you still have symptoms after more than 24 hours, or if your symptoms are getting worse, consult a doctor.

 #3 Poor Application Technique